 How it works (in 1 minute)

-The main day-reading zones in Santa Maria
+The main day-reading zones on Santa Maria

 To better understand the weather, it makes more sense to think of Santa Maria in terms of zones rather than as a single block.